-There are 10 active 4-H clubs located throughout Bergen County.
-Clubs are lead by volunteers trained and appointed by Rutgers University staff.
-Each of our clubs has a different focus area and provides youth with opportunities to participated in various projects throughout the year.
+There are a number of 4-H clubs to choose from, located throughout Bergen County.
+Clubs are led by volunteers trained and appointed by Rutgers University staff.
+Each of our clubs has a different focus area and provides youth with opportunities to participate in various projects throughout the year.
 For the most up-to-date information on our clubs, including when and where they meet, please contact the 4-H office.

 With any 4-H program, youth can expect to participate in engaging, hands-on activities in the areas designated by your agency.

 - Science, Engineering, and Technology – hands on projects include learning how to wire a house, constructing a roller coaster, building straw rockets and many others.

 - Get Moving, Get Healthy – Youth learn about the importance of food choices, nutrition, physical activity, and healthy lifestyles.
 Get Moving, Get Healthy can also be offered as a family fun event which involves an afternoon/evening of different activities that all family members can participate in.

 - Citizenship – Youth are engaged in programs designed to teach the importance of building good character, learning leadership skills, and/or service learning and project planning.

 Youth benefit from having caring knowledgeable instructors that show how science, engineering, technology, and healthy lifestyles can be interesting and fun.
 Your organization benefits by offering educational programs that are fun and makes youth excited about participating.